Programming-Notes-all-languages/Computer-Logic-and-Design/Introduction/README.md

     </ul>
   </li>
   <li>
-    <a>For Moore's Law to hold, Rock's Law must no longer persist or vic versa</a>
+    <a>For Moore's Law to hold, Rock's Law must no longer persist or vice versa</a>
   </li>
 </ul>